openbroadcaster/observer/INSTALL.md

 6. Copy the `config.sample.php` file to `config.php` and open it in a text editor.
 Set the required configuration items, such as database connection details and other settings specific to your environment.

 7. Run the following command to validate your configuration file.
-If there are any errors or missing configurations, correct them in the `config.php` file.
+Correct any errors displayed in red.

 ```
 tools/cli/ob check
 ```

 6. Run the following command to install database updates.
-This step may take a few minutes to complete.
+This may take a few minutes to complete.

 ```
 tools/cli/ob updates run all